 Do you sense enthusiasm or hesitation?
 Or are you picking up a sense of anxiety or perhaps even fear?
 If the speaker seems agitated, listen closely, and ask yourself: are they anxious about something that may be troubling them and unsure how to talk about it?
 Or are they feeling frustrated that they are not being heard?

 When you are listening for more than words, these kinds of audible signals can help you add another layer to the quality of your listening.
-In the process, they provide important clues about what the speaker may really want you to understand or perhaps want you to discuss more thoroughly.
+In the process, they provide important clues about what the speaker may really want you to understand or perhaps want to discuss more thoroughly with you.

 Pay attention to non-verbal cues